ISISComputingGroup/ibex_developers_manual/Adding-new-modules-via-Git.md

     - Select Settings tab
     - Collaborators & Teams (left)
-    - Teams and add ICP-Write group with write access to the repository
+    - Under "Teams" click "Add a team" and add ICP-Write group with write access to the repository
     - If it is a private repository add ICP-Read as read only access.

 ## 2 Get the repository